Tony Schiavone

 Noah Anthony Schiavone (/ʃəˈvɒni/ shə-VON-ee; born November 7, 1957) is an American sports announcer, professional wrestling commentator and podcaster.
 He is signed to All Elite Wrestling (AEW) where he serves as a senior producer and the play-by-play commentator for Collision, and formerly color commentator for Dynamite and Rampage.
 He has previously worked for Jim Crockett Promotions, the World Wrestling Federation (WWF, now WWE), World Championship Wrestling (WCW), and Major League Wrestling (MLW).
 In addition to his work in wrestling, Schiavone has also worked as a broadcaster for the Gwinnett Braves/Stripers of Minor League Baseball and Georgia Bulldogs football.

 In 2013, WWE noted that, "At the height of the Monday Night War, veteran broadcaster Tony Schiavone's voice was as vital to the onscreen product of World Championship Wrestling as Jim Ross' Oklahoma growl was to WWE."

 In 2021, Schiavone announced a Kickstarter campaign for a biographical graphic novel titled Butts in Seats: The Tony Schiavone Story.
 Tony Schiavone can be heard on his podcast What Happened When? with Conrad Thompson.

 Early life and education

-Schiavone was born at King's Daughters Hospital in Staunton, Virginia and raised in Craigsville, Virginia, the son of Noah and Rebecca Schiavone.
+Schiavone was born and raised in Craigsville, Virginia, the son of Noah and Rebecca Schiavone.
 He is of Italian descent.
 He graduated from Buffalo Gap High School and earned a Bachelor of Science degree in communications from James Madison University in 1980.